 - The LPA aims to foster social and professional interactions among Postdocs from all across the Institute.

-- All Postdoctoral fellows, defined as individuals carrying a Doctoral degree and conducting research under an LIAI faculty member's supervision, including but not limited to Postdocs with the titles of Postdoctoral Fellow, Scientific Associate, Research Scientist, are recognized as members of the LPA and as such are eligible for membership on the EC.
+- All Postdoctoral fellows, defined as individuals carrying a Doctoral degree and conducting research under an LJI faculty member’s supervision, including but not limited to Postdocs with the titles of Postdoctoral Fellow, Scientific Associate, Research Scientist, are recognized as members of the LPA and as such are eligible for membership on the EC.

 - The EC will be comprised of a maximum of one member from each laboratory.